Main Content

 E-Reserves:

 1. Coakley, J. (2004).
-What are sports?
-In Sports in society: Issues and controversies (pp. 21–29).
+What Are Sports?
+In Sports in Society: Issues and Controversies (pp. 21–29).
 Boston: McGraw-Hill.

 2. Coakley, J. (2000).
-Sport in society: An inspiration or an opiate?
-In S. Eitzen (Ed.)
-Sport in Contemporary Society: An Anthology (6th ed.).
+Sport in Society: An Inspiration or an Opiate?
+In S. Eitzen (Ed.), Sport in Contemporary Society: An Anthology (6th ed.).
 New York: Worth Publishers.
 Read pp. 20–26 of the entire article, which goes to p.
 36. (You will read the rest of the article next week.)

 Materials:

 1. DavidBelleVideo.
 (2008, May 1).
-David Belle SpeedAirMan [Video File].
-Retrieved from http://www.youtube.com/watch?v=kWJHSyjVMY8
+David Belle SpeedAirMan [Video File]. http://www.youtube.com/watch?v=kWJHSyjVMY8

-3. Bray, H. (2013, March 25).
-Videogaming slowly becoming a pro sportThe Boston Globe.
-Retrieved from http://www.bostonglobe.com/business/2013/03/24/videogaming-next-pro-sport/PhwB2YC9U9aRjDq2BQyAXI/story.html
+4. Bray, H. (2013, March 25).
+Videogaming slowly becoming a pro sportThe Boston Globe. https://www.bostonglobe.com/business/2013/03/24/videogaming-next-pro-sport/PhwB2YC9U9aRjDq2BQyAXI/story.html

-5. Hensley, S. (2013, June 14).
-Doctors to vote on whether cheerleading is a sportNPR.
-Retrieved from http://www.npr.org/blogs/health/2013/06/14/191638620/doctors-to-vote-on-whether-cheerleading-is-a-sport
+6. Hensley, S. (2013, June 14).
+Doctors to vote on whether cheerleading is a sportNPR. https://www.npr.org/blogs/health/2013/06/14/191638620/doctors-to-vote-on-whether-cheerleading-is-a-sport

-6. Tanner, Lindsey.
-(2014, June 10).
-AMA officially designates cheerleading as a sportUSA Today.
-Retrieved from: http://www.usatoday.com/story/news/nation/2014/06/10/ama-cheerleading-sport/10272941/
+7. Tanner, L. (2014, June 10).
+AMA officially designates cheerleading as a sportUSA Today. https://www.usatoday.com/story/news/nation/2014/06/10/ama-cheerleading-sport/10272941/

 Assignments: